lambogreny/easyslip/README.md

 # EasySlip

-EasySlip is a Golang library designed to simplify the process of verifying bank slips through an HTTP API.
-It supports various methods to verify slips efficiently and accurately, making it a valuable tool for businesses requiring automated payment validation.
+EasySlip is a powerful and flexible Golang library designed to streamline the process of verifying payment slips through various methods, including file uploads, Base64 data, JSON payloads, and TrueMoney Wallet integration.
+This library makes it easier for businesses to integrate payment verification into their systems with high accuracy and reliability.

 ---

 ## Features

-- **Slip Verification**: Send images of payment slips for validation through API calls.
-- **Flexible Inputs**: Supports multiple verification methods (base64, payload, and file uploads).
+- **Comprehensive Slip Verification**: Supports file, Base64, payload, and TrueMoney Wallet slip verification.
-- **TrueMoney Wallet Support**: Verify TrueMoney Wallet slips with ease.
-- **Error Handling**: Provides clear error messages for failed verifications.
-- **Seamless Integration**: Easily integrate with any Golang application.
+- **High Compatibility**: Easily integrates with any Golang application.
+- **Robust Error Handling**: Provides detailed error messages to help diagnose and resolve issues.
+- **Secure and Scalable**: Designed for enterprise use with secure API interactions.

 ---

 ## Installation

-To use EasySlip, add it to your Go module:
+To start using EasySlip, simply add it to your project:

 ```bash
 go get github.com/lambogreny/easyslip